 Sometimes life, like my car, sidelines us and we overheat, blow a gasket and find ourselves stranded roadside in need of rescue and repair.
 But my God is a restorer, that’s why He likes to show up when things are broken.
 Sometimes what we view as stalled plans or detours are actually dates with destiny.

-Our two day delay resulted in new friendships forged and my son was blessed with the opportunity to complete his chemistry labs in addition to his biology labs with Greg Landry of College Prep Science.
-I also shared Jesus with people I wouldn’t have encountered otherwise and gained new readers for my blog—like the tow truck operator, the AAA dispatcher and the Lyft driver.
+The two day delay while my car was repaired resulted in new friendships forged, and my son was blessed with the opportunity to complete his chemistry labs in addition to his biology labs with Greg Landry of College Prep Science.
+I also shared Jesus with people I wouldn’t have encountered otherwise and gained new readers for my blog—like the tow truck operator, the AAA dispatcher, and the Lyft driver.
 It also inspired this post.

 Are you anxious, lost, or broken?
 Jesus is the mind mender, the heart healer.
 Do you lack direction?
 Call out to Him.
 If you’ve taken a wrong turn He is able to reroute your life and steer you in the right direction.
-There’s no surer route or better companion for this road trip than Jesus, the designer of your destiny.
+There’s no surer way or better companion for this road trip of life than Jesus, the designer of our destiny.

 Did God call you to this journey?
 If so, stay the course.

 “Lord, help me to tune my ears and heart to hear Your still small voice above the clamor and the chaos of this world.
 Remind me to cast the cares I’m not meant to carry on You, my Creator.
 I want to shelter in Your presence and peace.
 Thank You for loving me and directing my path.
 In Jesus’ name I pray, amen.”